Bryan Crump

 Bryan Crump (born 1966) is a New Zealand radio broadcaster and choir director.
-He is the presenter of a long running radio programme on Radio New Zealand – Nights – and the director of a community choir, the Doubtful Sounds.
+He is a presenter on the RNZ Concert programme and formerly the presenter on the long running radio programme RNZ Nights, as well as the director of a community choir, the Doubtful Sounds.

 Early life

 Crump was born in 1966 in Thames, New Zealand.
 He is the fourth child in the family.
 His father Harry was a postmaster and a singer.
 As a young person, Crump became interested in sound recording, and began producing radio plays and programmes with friends.
 In his early 20s, Crump worked for the Department of Conservation for three summers as a nature guide.
 He also completed a six month course in journalism, studying in Auckland.

 Career

 Crump's early work experience in radio includes stints with Radio Active, and Access Radio.

 During a period of overseas experience in London, Crump worked for trade magazines.
 He decided then that he wanted to work for Radio New Zealand, and began sending postcards to Sharon Crosbie, who was the chief executive at the time.
 In 1993, Crump gained his first position with Radio New Zealand, as a rural reporter based in Dunedin.
 After moving to another position with Radio New Zealand in Wellington, he produced and presented a rural programme on Saturdays, from 1995 to 1999.
 He then left for overseas again, and was hired by the Australian Broadcasting Corporation (ABC) as a rural reporter in the Northern Territory town of Katherine.
 This was followed by another position with the ABC in Darwin, hosting a breakfast programme.
 In 2004, Crump returned to New Zealand, to help his brothers care for their father.

 Crump then became the host of Summer Nights with Radio New Zealand, and the programme was renamed as simply Nights in August 2005.

 In 2022, Crump finished his long-running Nights with Bryan Crump programme, to become an afternoon presenter on RNZ Concert, commencing this new role in October.